 How do I know if I have one?

-One patient described her son’s birth as the following: her baby descended through the birth canal so forcefully and quickly that she didn’t have time for an epidural.
-With her muscles damaged by the abrupt delivery she was never really able to fully recover.
-She now has difficulty holding her urine and leaks throughout the day, requiring frequent changes of panty liners.
-She doesn’t feel much while having sex with her husband and gets upset when he frequently slips out.
-Her bladder is no longer supported properly and falls back into the vagina, making it physically difficult to urinate.
-She needs to stick her finger up her vagina so she can move her bladder into place before urinating.
-At only 33 years old, she was told she wouldn’t be able to deliver any more babies vaginally and would need to plan C-sections in the future and that she would need pelvic floor surgery after her childbearing years
+One patient described their son’s birth as the following: their baby descended through the birth canal so forcefully and quickly that they didn’t have time for an epidural.
+With their muscles damaged by the abrupt delivery, they were never really able to fully recover.
+They now have difficulty holding their urine and leaks throughout the day, requiring frequent changes of panty liners.
+They don’t feel much while having sex with their partner and they get upset when their partner frequently slips out.
+Their bladder is no longer supported properly and falls back into the vagina, making it physically difficult to urinate.
+They need to stick their finger up their vagina so they can move their bladder into place before urinating.
+At only 33 years old, they were told they wouldn’t be able to deliver any more babies vaginally and would need to plan C-sections in the future and that they would need pelvic floor surgery after their childbearing years

 How does this happen?